localstack/docs/content/en/references/lambda-v2-provider.md

 The following configuration options from the old provider are discontinued in the new provider:
 * `LAMBDA_EXECUTOR` and in particular `LAMBDA_EXECUTOR=local` should be removed (see "Local executor mode is discontinued" above).
 * `LAMBDA_STAY_OPEN_MODE` is now the default behavior and can be removed.
 Instead, `LAMBDA_KEEPALIVE_MS` can be used to configure how long containers should be kept running in-between invocations.
-* `LAMBDA_REMOTE_DOCKER` is not used anymore because the new provider always copies zip files and automatically configures mounting for hot reloading.
+* `LAMBDA_REMOTE_DOCKER` is not used anymore because the new provider always copies zip files and automatically configures hot reloading.
 * `LAMBDA_CODE_EXTRACT_TIME` is not used anymore because function creation now happens asynchronously.
 * `LAMBDA_DOCKER_DNS` is currently not supported.
 * `LAMBDA_CONTAINER_REGISTRY` is not used anymore.
 Use the more flexible `LAMBDA_RUNTIME_IMAGE_MAPPING` to customize individual runtimes.